W

 White German Shepherd Temperament

 The White German Shepherd is a working dog at its most basic level.
-The intelligence that has been bred into it and the physical skills it possesses has made the dog one of the most confident, loyal, and courageous dogs out there.
+The intelligence that has been bred into it and the physical skills it possesses have made the dog one of the most confident, loyal, and courageous dogs out there.
 The White Shepherd lives to work for and to protect its pack.
 As long as it is appropriately socialized, the White German Shepherd gets along well with children, pets, and other dogs, mainly because it is slightly gentler than its standard counterpart.

 This is not the type of dog to lie around the house.
 The Shepherd needs plenty of work and mental stimulation to be at its best.
 The White German Shepherd is ideal for a household that works and has plenty of movement and energy.
 It needs to move throughout the day to satisfy its migratory instincts.